-Donald Trump Stole Pancakes, Ignored His Mother’s Scotland Community, Says Distant Cousin On His Mother’s Side
+Donald Trump Stole Pancakes, Ignored His Mother’s Scottish Community, Says Distant Cousin On His Mother’s Side

 Donald Trump “ignored” his mother’s community when he visited the island she once called home, even going so far as to steal pancakes from a family member without even saying “thank you,” says a distant cousin on his mother’s side.

 As The Independent reports, Trump’s mother, Mary Anne MacLeod, spent her formative years in the town of Tong, on the Isle of Lewis, in Scotland’s Outer Hebrides, a desolate archipelago in the North Sea that’s closer to Reykjavik than it is to Glasgow or Edinburgh.
-And though Mary emigrated to the U.S. in 1930, she and her family would oft return to the islands to visit.
+And though Mary emigrated to the U.S. in 1930, she and her family would often return to the islands to visit.

 “My mum and dad were second cousins.
 Every time they were over here they came to [our house] for dinner,” says Alice Mackay, who is related to Trump on his mother’s side.